20 Best African-American Movies of 2010s

 6. BlackKklansman (2018)

-Based on a ridiculous true story, ‘BlackKklansman‘ has a young African-American police officer at its centre.
-He is ambitious and full of vigour and wants to go after the KKK with all the might of the police force.
+Based on a ridiculous true story, ‘BlackKklansman‘ has a young African-American police officer at its center.
+He is ambitious and full of vigor and wants to go after the KKK with all the might of the police force.
 For a long time, he is held back by his superiors, but then, he finally gets a chance when he succeeds in becoming a member of the organization by posing as a white person.
 Directed by Spike Lee, it stars John David Washington, Adam Driver and Topher Grace

 5. Get Out (2017)